NikolaiF90/AWSPDocs/AlphaChangelog.md

 * Unable to recreate a bug - Sometimes reinforcement doesn't replenish captured zone

 # Version History
+* 1.8.1a
+    * Allied base relocated.
+    * Added more shops.
+Each shop has specific weapons and items for sale.
+    * Added uniform, body armor, and headgears.
+Improved currency system.
+    * All units now have their own money.
+    * Shops now have icons.

 * 1.8.0a
     * Now player can purchase weapons, attachments, items and etc at infostand which spread across the map.
     * Allied Base now present physically in the game.